 After scrubbing and rinsing, it is prudent to soak your driftwood in a weak bleach solution for a 24-48 hours.

-I recommend ¼ cup of regular bleach per 5 gallons of water — Or 2 teaspoons per gallon.
+- I recommend ¼ cup of regular bleach per 5 gallons of water — Or about 3 tablespoons per gallon.

 Depending on the size of the driftwood you plan to clean, you can employ some 5 gallon buckets easily obtainable from any hardware store.
 You can employ storage totes for medium/small pieces or a stock tank if you are doing medium and large pieces.